Craig Heimburger

 Craig Andre Heimburger (born February 3, 1977) is an American former professional football player.

 Early life

 He attended Belleville East High School.
 He played college football at the University of Missouri, where he earned All-Big 12 Conference honors in 1998.

 Professional career

 Heimburger was a fifth round pick of the Green Bay Packers of the National Football League (NFL) in the 1999 NFL draft.

 In 2000, he was allocated by the Packers to the NFL Europe to play for the Rhein Fire.
 The Fire won the championship and Heimburger earned all NFLE honors.
 He also played for the Cincinnati Bengals in 2000, and the Buffalo Bills in 2001.
 In 2002, he was in training camp with the Houston Texans for their inaugural season.

 After leaving the NFL, Heimburger joined the Arena Football League.
-Heimburger played for the Colorado Crush (2006), and the Austin Wranglers (2007).
+He played for the Colorado Crush (2006), Austin Wranglers (2007), and Cleveland Gladiators (2008).

+Personal life

+In 2003, he co-founded Heimburger Construction Company LLC, licensed in the state of Illinois.